 I respect Bill's blog and his viewpoints, and I enjoy his photography.
 I enjoy his biographies and discussions of his own writing.
 But I do believe he has a few things wrong in his post.
 Perhaps not wrong per se, but the post suffers from some illusions of grandeur, I think at least.

-Further, thoughts and emotions are affectively duplicated and amplified in a feedback effect as many Twitter users become nothing more than neuro-livestock; used by the larger, affective continuum of production and profit.
+In the blogospher, Twittersphere, etc. etc. thoughts and emotions are affectively duplicated and amplified in a feedback effect as many Twitter users/blog users become nothing more than neuro-livestock; used by the larger, affective continuum of production and profit.
 Human beings become "meat capital."
-Any meaningful exchange of substantive, slow and careful reasoned content becomes nothing more than spectacle, while individuality and privacy, as well as human dignity, are all sacrificed for the currency of belonging to a tribe and attention supplied by online "friends" (people whom you've never met before in real life and would rather spend your time with by staring at your phone instead of going outside; or, at best, when you are outside, it is all filtered through the stories you report through your phone).
+Any meaningful exchange of substantive, slow and careful reasoned content becomes nothing more than spectacle (and in the above cases a spectacle of violence), while individuality and privacy, as well as human dignity and decency, are all sacrificed for the currency of belonging to a tribe and attention supplied by online "friends" (people whom you've never met before in real life and would rather spend your time with by staring at your phone instead of going outside; or, at best, when you are outside, it is all filtered through the stories you report through your phone).
 Attention but also emotion in the form of narcissistic reinforcement is thus the neuro-resource.

 For learning to occur, ideas must be exchanged.
 And for ideas to be exchanged participants must be open to receiving new ideas and actually look/confront others' ideas, some of which may be uncomfortable or against the views one currently holds.
 It isn't, as is the case with so many blogs, a politics and deliberate exclusion of others whom we simply dislike.
 For most blogs (hopefully not mine) this is the rule, rather than the exception.

 Speculative Realism is passing or has passed, for many of the same political reasons that the old university system died.
 It refused to allow in the notorious "Other" into its own ranks, it refused to allow proliferation in the name of clutching "spots."
 But also, for SR, there was gate-keeping and the stupidity of posturing.
-Most interestingly for SR, there simply were no good arguments or real, slow and careful debates and exchanges of ideas to be had...essential for any learning environment with a free and open exchange of ideas.
-These political reasons boil down to the simple formula of power-play politics that killed, again, to cite Woodard and Avanessian both, "what could have been" in Speculative Realism.
-It essentially collapsed into the narrow vision of one or two master Internet Philosophy wizards who, with either a nod of the wand or not, would "allow" one into the clique through acknowledgment and engagement, which ultimately strangulated the initial breath of air that the "movement" (better, "tendency") that Speculative Realism was.
+Most interestingly for SR, there simply were no good arguments or real, slow and careful debates and exchanges of ideas to be had: essential for any learning environment with a free and open exchange of ideas.
+These political reasons boil down to the simple formula of power-play politics that killed, again, to cite Woodard and Avanessian both, "what could have been" in that brief possible beginning of 2007.
+It essentially collapsed into the narrow vision of one or two master Internet Philosophy Wizards who courageously deem themselves the chosen ones who must carry the torch, guard the gate, stay in the office, long after all of the others have left.
+Frankly, it is hilarious.

 This is not to say that the initial, and remember accidental meeting, of the four original philosophers often associated with the label didn't provoke change in the continental philosophical world.
 They did.
 But I am saying that labels propagated online by one or two politically motivated blogs can hardly pass as a new way to do philosophy or exchange ideas in the spirit of a liberal arts education, or education in general.
 I find that to be a wanting claim, at best.